Sammy Lilly: Professional career

-Lilly signed a two-year contract March 13, 1989 with the Philadelphia Eagles.
-Lilly played a reserve nickel role with Philadelphia playing in 23 games however late in the 1989 season Lilly was released by the Eagles after being deactivated three straight weeks on November 26, 1990.

-San Diego Chargers

 After being released by the Eagles towards the end of the 1990 season, Lilly was picked up on December 5, 1990, by the San Diego Chargers during their bye week.
-After being inactive in the first week following the bye.
-Lilly played in the final two games of the season making a key special teams play vs. the Chiefs by downing a punt inside the opponents 1 yard line.

-Los Angeles Rams

-Following the 1990 season, Lilly again found himself an unprotected Free Agent and signed a contract with the Los Angeles Rams on April 1, 1991.
-Lilly made the first and only start of his NFL game on December 8 1991 versus the Atlanta Falcons, who opened up with a 4 WR set which the Rams countered with 7 DBs including Lilly.
-Lilly was again left as an unprotected Free Agent at the end of the 1991 season.
+Following the 1990 season, Lilly again found himself a free agent and signed a contract with the Los Angeles Rams on April 1, 1991.
+Lilly was again left as a free agent at the end of the 1991 season.